xdarkksoulx/hackaton/README.md

 Python Multi-Tool

-    xdr is a versatile Python multi-tool designed for various hacking and cybersecurity tasks.
+:xdr is a versatile Python multi-tool designed for various hacking and cybersecurity tasks.
 It provides a command-line interface with six distinct options to perform different actions, making it a powerful tool for penetration testing, ethical hacking, and cybersecurity research.

 Features